Prevent House Fires Using Fire Safety Tips

 - 1Show your children firemen and women in the performance of their duty.Advertisement

-- 3Involve your children in the fire drills at home and make very sure that they are instructed NOT to go looking for other family members.Ensure that they know what to do in the event of a fire.Advertisement
+- 3Ensure that they know what to do in the event of a fire.Involve your children in the fire drills at home and make very sure that they are instructed NOT to go looking for other family members.Advertisement

 To Sum it Up